Introduction to Stokes structures: Good meromorphic connections (analytic theory) and the Riemann-Hilbert correspondence

 \begin{remarque} This theorem has already been used in Lemma \ref{lem:goodgoodsmooth} when~$D$ is smooth, referring to Sibuya \cite{Sibuya62,Sibuya74} for its proof.
-In order to handle the case with normal crossings, the asymptotic theory developed by H\ptbl Majima \cite{Majima84} is needed.
+In order to handle the case with normal crossings, an asymptotic theory similar to that developed by H\ptbl Majima \cite{Majima84} is needed.
 Notice also that previous approaches to this asymptotic theory can be found in \cite{G-S79}.
+Here, we will use the arguments given in \cite[Chap\ptbl20]{Mochizuki08}.